Ráckeve

-The Serbian Kovin Monastery, the oldest in Hungary and one of two in the Diocese of Buda of the Serbian Orthodox Church, was built in 1487 in the centre of Ráckeve.
-Also in central Ráckeve is the Savoy Castle of Prince Eugene of Savoy, built in the baroque style in 1702–50.
+The Serbian Kovin Monastery, the oldest in Hungary and one of two in the Diocese of Buda of the Serbian Orthodox Church was built in 1487 in the center of Ráckeve.
+Also located in the center of the town is the Savoy Castle of Prince Eugene of Savoy, which was built in the baroque style between the years 1701 and 1702 by Johann Lukas von Hildebrandt.

 History

 After the Árpád dynasty was established, the region of today's Ráckeve belonged to the Hungarian king.

-In the Middle Ages, there was a settlement here called Ábrahámtelke, and also a monastery built in the 12th century, mentioned in official document in 1212 the first time.
+In the Middle Ages, there was a settlement here called Ábrahámtelke, and also a monastery built in the 12th century, mentioned in an official document in 1212 for the first time.

-In the 15th century many Serb refugees came from the South, fleeing the invasions of the Ottoman Turks.
-In this time, the settlement was called Kiskeue, that is to say "Kiskeve" in modern Hungarian.
+In the 15th century, many Serb refugees came from the South, fleeing the invasions of the Ottoman Turks.
+At this time, the settlement was called Kiskeue, that is to say "Kiskeve" in modern Hungarian.
 Kiskeve means "Little Keve" in English, and the Serbs in the town called it Mali Kovin = "Lesser Kovin", or Gornji Kovin ("Upper Kovin") in contrast with the name of other Kovin (Donji Kovin / "Lower Kovin") in the South, where the Serbs had fled from.

 In the 16th century, Ráckeve was a respectable mercantile town.
 The Calvinist variant of Protestantism was spread in the town by István Szegedi Kis.

-In 1541, the town fell under Ottoman rule, and most of its population fled towards North.
+In 1541, the town fell under Ottoman rule, and most of its population fled towards the North.
 Many Serbs who used to live in the town settled in Győr and Komárom.
 Those who stayed in the town elected a "duke" called Đurđe (1543–46).
 In 1567, the town was populated by (mostly Calvinist) Hungarians and Serbs.

 In 1698, after the expulsion of the Turkish, the whole of Csepel Island (Csepel-sziget), and thus Ráckeve too, became the land of the victorious Prince Eugene of Savoy.
 The new landlord had his mansion built in this settlement; it can be visited by prior appointment.

 In the 18th century, the arrival of German settlers increased the number of inhabitants in the town.
-Thus the settlement became a tri-ethnic location with Hungarians, Serbs and Germans.
+Thus the settlement became a tri-ethnic location with Hungarians, Serbs, and Germans.
 Their descendants still refer to the place as Srpski Kovin or Ratzenmarkt.

 The end of the 19th century, the Millennium period represented a great upswing in the life of the town.
 At that time, the original wooden bridge was replaced by a permanent iron bridge and the decision was taken to build a new town hall, which was later erected in the Secession style on the site of the original.

 A renowned angling paradise, Angelic Island divides the Danube branch here.
-The holiday resort areas have been developed in the 1970s, at the same time the hot water spa and lido were also established.
+The holiday resort areas were developed in the 1970s, at the same time the hot water spa and lido were also established.
 City status was granted again to Ráckeve in 1984.